scalawithcats/scala-with-cats/src/pages/adt-interpreters/optimization.md

 (Expression(4.0) * (Expression(0.0) + Expression(1.0))).simplify.print
 ```
 However, even though it's strongly normalizing there are still additional simplifications that we could add to our rule set.
-For example, we could add the distribution rule `a * (b + c) == (a * b) + (a * c)`.
+For example, we could add the distribution rule $a * (b + c) == (a * b) + (a * c)$.
-This rule can increase the size of the expression, so it's not clear to me that adding distribution is strongly normalizing.
+This rule can increase the size of the expression, so it's not clear to me that adding distribution will keep our rules strongly normalizing.
+This is one rule that is strongly normalizing, which is to simply evaluate the entire expression.
-In the absence of strongly normalizing we can run our rules for a fixed number of iterations.
+In the absence of strongly normalization we can run our rules for a fixed number of iterations.